genesis-worlds/governance/CIPS/cip-1.md

 - Backwards Compatibility - All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
 - Test Cases - Test cases for an implementation are mandatory for CIPs that are affecting consensus changes.
 Tests should either be inlined in the CIP as data (such as input/expected output pairs, or included in `../assets/cip-###/<filename>`.
 - Reference Implementation - An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
 - Security Considerations - All CIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life-cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 CIP submissions missing the "Security Considerations" section will be rejected.
-An CIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.
+A CIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.
 - Copyright Waiver - All CIPs must be in the public domain.
 See the bottom of this CIP for an example copyright waiver.

 ## CIP Formats and Templates